MagNording/Baby-steps-of-html/README.md

-# WebDev Project, just baby steps of html
+# WebDev Project, first project of a course in webdev